DialMForManning/CheckMate/docs/redux-structure.md

   0. the `FriendReducer` updates `friends` in the application state

 - `receiveSingleFriend`
-  0. invoked from the API success callback for `createFriendship`
+  0. invoked from the API success callback for `createFriendship`, `approveFriendship`, or `denyFriendship`
   0. the `FriendReducer` adds a `friend` to the `friends` array in the application state

 ## Expenses Cycles